draco/dotfiles/README.md

    export LC_ALL=en_US.UTF-8
    ```

+6. Change color preset in iTerm2 to use `~/dotfiles/themes/spacegray/iTerm2/spacegray.itermcolors`.

-6. Restart your iTerm2/Terminator, vim and zsh.
+7. Restart your iTerm2/Terminator, vim and zsh.